deckhouse/virtualization/docs/USER_GUIDE.md

 ### Virtual Machine Resource Configuration and Sizing Policy

-The sizing policy in VirtualMachineClass, defined in `.spec.sizingPolicies`, defines the rules for configuring virtual machine resources, including the number of cores, memory size, and `coreFraction`.
+The sizing policy in VirtualMachineClass, defined in the `.spec.sizingPolicies` section, defines the rules for configuring virtual machine resources, including the number of cores, memory size, and core utilization fraction (`coreFraction`).
 This policy is not mandatory.
-If it is not present, you can specify arbitrary values for resources without strict requirements.
-However, if a sizing policy is present, the virtual machine configuration must strictly comply with it.
-Otherwise, the configuration cannot be saved.`
+If it is not present for a VM, you can specify arbitrary values for resources without strict requirements.
+However, if a sizing policy is present, the VM configuration must strictly comply with it.
+Otherwise, it will not be possible to save the configuration.

 The policy divides the number of cores (`cores`) into ranges, such as 1-4 cores or 5-8 cores.
-For each range, it specifies how much memory can be allocated (`memory`) and what `coreFraction` values are allowed.
+For each range, it specifies how much memory can be allocated (`memory`) per core and/or what `coreFraction` values are allowed.

-If the VM configuration (cores, memory, or coreFraction) does not match the policy, the `type: SizingPolicyMatched, status: False` condition appears in the status.
+If the VM configuration (cores, memory, or coreFraction) does not match the policy, the status displays the condition `type: SizingPolicyMatched, status: False`.

-If the policy in VirtualMachineClass changes over time, existing VMs will have to adjust to the new rules, otherwise their settings cannot be saved.
+If you change the policy in VirtualMachineClass, the configuration of existing VMs may need to be changed to match the new policy.
+Virtual machines that do not comply with the new policy will continue to run, but any changes to their configuration cannot be saved until they comply with the new policy.

 For example: